gedankenstuecke/oh_data_uploader/README.md

 *heroku* asks you to give your app a name, for this demo we use `ohuploadertemplatetest`.
 Repeat this name below for the `HEROKUCONFIG_APP_NAME`.
 The second important parameter is the `ADMIN_PASSWORD`.
 You will later need this to connect your uploader to *Open Humans* and to customize your uploader.
 Once you have entered this information you click on *deploy app* and after a while you should get a success message.

-Now your uploader should be available at `https://ohuploadertemplatetest.herokuapp.com/`.
+If you have given `ohuploadertemplatetest` as the `HEROKUCONFIG_APP_NAME` your uploader should be available at `https://ohuploadertemplatetest.herokuapp.com/`.

 ### **Step 3**: Create your project on *Open Humans*